 Autumn is another desirable season when it comes to curb appeal boosting property prices, but your house may look better in the sunshine than the dreary Autumn rain.

-Autumn can be considered a bit of a no-man’s land when it comes to buying and selling property.
+Autumn can be considered a bit of a no-man’s land when it comes to buying and selling property, with fewer houses available for sale.
 This can mean there is less competition if you are looking to list your home for sale.
 It is not necessarily a recipe for a quick sale, and may mean that the new home of your dreams isn’t on the market.

 Winter property season